 When an injured worker achieves MMI, the treating physician will issue findings pertaining to an impairment rating and the need for future treatment.
 If certain tests, medications, therapies, or operations beyond the date of MMI would “lessen the period of disability,” the insurance company must pay for such them.
 In other words, the law gives injured employees the right to all treatment that makes them better and keeps them well.

 As an attorney, I have dedicated myself to injured workers’ health and recovery.
 Everyday my firm works to ensure our workers’ compensation clients receive the treatment they need from doctors they trust.
 When insurance companies refuse to follow the law, we are prepared to hold them accountable.
-For answers to your questions, and to find out how we can help, call my Columbia, SC office today at 803-790-2800.
+For answers to your questions, and to find out how we can help, call my Columbia, SC office today at 803-790-2800 or contact us by using the live chat box below.
 Consider requesting my free book, Your Guide to South Carolina Personal Injury & Workers' Compensation, for even more helpful information.